linkdniel/ruleoverself/abundance-mindset.md

----
-layout: post
-title:  "Develop An Abundance Mindset"
+# Rule Over Self: Develop An Abundance Mindset
-categories: essay
-tags: syrus thinking
----

 “If I take 30 steps linearly, I get to 30.
 If I take 30 steps exponentially, I get to a billion.”
 — Ray Kurzweil